 This course is a continuation of CIS 174 focusing on advanced network management, configuration, and installation.
-Emphasis is placed on server configuration files, startup procedure, server protocol support, memory and performance concepts, and management maintenance.
+Emphasis is placed on server configuration files, start-up procedure, server protocol support, memory and performance concepts, and management maintenance.
 Upon completion, students should be able to install and upgrade networks and servers for optimal performance.
+This course is a unique concentration requirement in the Network Administration & Support concentration in the Information Systems program.
 Prerequisite: CIS 174.